June is almost over, and hopefully you made it to one or more colorful Pride celebrations taking place in towns near you.

 Stay hydrated.
 Pride celebrations almost always take place in summer, so be sure to bring a water bottle or cash to purchase them.
 Like most summer festivals, Pride events are hot and sweaty affairs, especially if you’re up and dancing.
 Thankfully, there were sponsors handing out free popsicles and water at the Delaware Pride event which was most appreciated.
 We also ducked into the community center for Drag Bingo and air conditioning!

 Expect the unexpected.
-You’ll see people and things at Pride that you wouldn’t normally expect to see out in broad daylight.
-That may include men in thongs or leather gear, topless bodypainted women or other shenanigans.
-People can get pretty happy and excited about being their true selves and not having to hold back or cover up.
+Many Pride celebrations are family-oriented and kid-friendly, but not all are.
+You may see people and things at Pride that you wouldn’t normally expect to see out in broad daylight.
+That may include men in thongs or leather gear, topless body painted women or other shenanigans.
+People can get pretty happy and excited about being their true selves and not having to hold back or cover-up.
 These can be teaching moments for your kiddos – or you can seek out specifically kid-friendly Pride events if you’re concerned about them seeing too much at a young age.

 18+ after dark.
-Pride celebrations can get a little more risque after dark, so usually events state that they are 18+ in the evening hours.
-Your mileage may vary, and certainly Pride crowds are friendly and fun at all hours, but as with most festivals, when drinking occurs there can be even more loose language and adult shenanigans.
+Pride celebrations can get a little more risque after dark, so events may or may not state that they are 18+ in the evening hours.
+Your mileage may vary, and certainly, Pride crowds are friendly and fun at all hours, but as with most festivals, when drinking occurs there can be even more loose language and adult shenanigans.

 Most of all, if you go to Pride have fun, be open-minded and be ready to learn something new.
 At our recent family Pride outing, we learned about a ton of Pride flags and identities we didn’t know about.
 We donated to some organizations doing great work in our community that we didn’t know about before.
 And, we took a few family photos with rainbow backdrops that I know will end up being some of my favorites of 2021.